-Asparagus has an affinity for onion and ginger, and this recipe takes full advantage of this.
-Fermented into long spears, these vegetables will become a favorite snack or addition to any meal.
+Asparagus has an affinity for onion and ginger, and this recipe takes full advantage of that relationship.
+Fermented in long spears, these vegetables will become a favorite snack or addition to any meal.

 Prepare brine by warming the water just enough to dissolve the salt.
-Allow to cool to room temperature.
+Cool to room temperature.

-Wash asparagus spears and cut off bottoms to where the asparagus spears will fit upright in a quart jar with about 1-1/2 inches of headspace to the top.
+Wash asparagus spears and cut off bottoms so that asparagus spears will fit upright in a quart jar with about 1½ inches headspace at the top.

-To the bottom of a quart jar add the onion and ginger.
-Pour in the brine, filling only half of the jar.
-Add the asparagus spears to the brine, pushing them down to the bottom.
+Add onion and ginger to a quart jar.
+Pour in brine, filling only half the jar.
+Add asparagus spears to the brine, pushing them down to the bottom.
 Add more brine, if needed, to cover the asparagus spears.

-Cover and allow to ferment at room temperature for 3 to 7 days, depending on temperature.
-During this time you may have to burp the jars daily by loosening them and allowing gases to escape.
-Quickly tighten them back up afterwards.
+Cover jar and ferment at room temperature for 3-7 days, depending on temperature.
+Burp the jars daily by loosening lids and allowing gases to escape.
+Quickly tighten lids again afterwards.

 Once fully fermented (tangy and bubbly) transfer to cold storage.